zanawar/azure-pipelines-tasks-terraform/README.md

 See readme for each of the tasks for development setup for each.

 ## Release Notes
+### 0.3.1

+#### Bug Fixes
+Duplicated working directory input parameter was removed [#17](https://github.com/charleszipp/azure-pipelines-tasks-terraform/issues/17)

 ### 0.3.0

 #### TerraformCLI: Secure Secrets
 The task now supports the ability to upload and use a variable file that contains secrets.
-This stores the files using the (Secure Files)[https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=vsts] feature in Azure DevOps.
+This stores the files using the [Secure Files](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=vsts) feature in Azure DevOps.
 The files are downloaded to a temporary location on the build agent while running a build or release.
 The file is removed from the agent after the build or release completes.

 ### 0.2.7